Driver: Renegade

-Driver: Renegade (known in PAL regions as Driver: Renegade 3D) is a video game developed by Ubisoft and released in 2011 for the Nintendo 3DS.
+Driver: Renegade (known in PAL regions as Driver: Renegade 3D) is a 2011 action driving video game developed by VD-dev and published by Ubisoft for the Nintendo 3DS.
 Part of the Driver series, the game serves as a prequel to 2000's Driver 2.

 Gameplay

 The game includes over 20 missions and up to 50 cars that can be tuned in the garage.
 Tanner's abilities include a Rage bar to take down enemy vehicles.
 It also includes 7 Challenge Modes including Time Attack, Elimination Mode and Road War.

 The game supports the StreetPass feature alongside the online capabilities with the Nintendo Wi-Fi Connection.

 Plot

 After saving the president, Tanner has left the NYPD and has lost faith in the corrupt police system.
 After leaving, Tanner applies for a job opening at Oak Lions Security, but is turned down.
 Suddenly, gunshots are fired and a man is seen being kidnapped.
 Tanner pursues the kidnapper and kills him with a crowbar.
 The victim turns out to be NY Senator Andrew Ballard.
 After driving him to Warren Nolan, Ballard's chief of security, while escaping from other criminals, Ballard offers Tanner to help him clean up crime in the city through any means possible.
 His main targets are Jonah Ramsey, a drug dealer, John Woodworth, a man who runs a prostitution ring, Leonard Ashton, a con-artist, Lena Robbins, an arms dealer, and Dr. Lewis, a corrupt organ trafficker.
 Tanner agrees to help Ballard and find the ringleader of the criminals.

 Tanner first goes to ex-snitch "Sledgehammer" Bobby for clues about the senator's kidnapping.
 He claims to know nothing but talks after Tanner terrorizes him by smashing his brand new Roadster.
 Bobby tells Tanner that Ramsey planned the kidnapping due to the senator's crime campaign.
 Tanner's old friend, police sergeant Gordon Blunt, helps him track Ramsey to his warehouse.
 He pursues and kills Ramsey in a chase.
 Nolan arrives and tells Tanner his next target is Woodworth.
 Tanner goes off and smashes his phony massage parlors by driving into them.
 While doing so, he meets Megan Mooney, one of John Woodworth's prostitutes.
 After smashing the parlors, he finds her injured by Woodworth.
 After taking her to the hospital, she tells him Woodworth is hiding at the Paradise hotel.